35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 28. Learn about all the amazing benefits of macadamia on the Valhalla farm

-Located at only 15 minutes drive from Antigua the Valhalla Farm is not only a place where they cultivate and distribute macadamia, it’s an incredible project to help the families in the nearby rural communities with scarce resources to sustain themselves.
+Located at only 15 minutes drive from Antigua, the Valhalla Farm is not only a place where they cultivate and distribute macadamia, but it’s also an incredible project to help families in nearby rural communities with scarce resources sustain themselves.

 In fact, the farms distribute 1000 small macadamia trees per year to the communities most in need.

-Additionally, the Valhalla Farm is committed to promoting sustainable eco-tourism to increase environmental awareness and education.
+Additionally, the Valhalla Farm is dedicated to promoting sustainable eco-tourism, aiming to increase environmental awareness and education.

 You don’t need an appointment to visit.
 The driver will drop you off at the beginning of a trail where you will start walking through macadamia trees and flowers.

-At the reception, you will be warmly welcomed by the local staff and you will be offered a 30-minute tour around the farm where you can learn about the process of macadamia farming from the seed to the final product.
-It’s extremely fascinating.
+At the reception, you will be warmly welcomed by the local staff, and you will be offered a 30-minute tour around the farm where you can learn about the process of macadamia farming from the seed to the final product.
+It’s incredibly fascinating.

-At the end, you will be given a free 5 minutes facial with the natural products created from the macadamia and a taste of chocolate and nuts.
+At the end, you will be given a complimentary 5-minute facial using natural products created from macadamia, along with a taste of chocolate and nuts.

 You can also enjoy a delicious lunch on the lovely terrace or at one of the tables scattered around the garden.